Pascal-Vergnory/Dames/README.md

 ## Building dames

-To build the two engines, use `build.bat` on Windows or `build` on Linux without any argument.
+To build the game, use `build.bat` on Windows or `./build` on Linux without any argument.

 ## Using dames (Linux), or dames.exe (Windows)